rival5/yelp_camp/readme.md

 1)Download zip file, extract it and open project folder in your code editor and go to step 3.

-2)Enter - `git clone https://github.com/rival5/yelp_camp.git` command in terminal.
+2)To clone enter - `git clone https://github.com/rival5/yelp_camp.git` command in terminal.

 3)Install all packges and dependencies - `npm install`